20 Worst Towns for Retirees in Kentucky

 Flemingsburg is known as the “Covered Bridge Capital of Kentucky,” boasting several historic covered bridges.
 This gives the town a quaint and historic charm.

-However, the charm does not translate to practical living conditions.
-The town suffers from a lack of modern facilities and services.
-This impacts everyday life for its residents.
+However, the charm does not fully translate into everyday convenience.
+The town has a more modest range of modern facilities and services.
+This is worth considering for those who prefer easy access to amenities.

 11. Grayson, Kentucky

 Grayson is known as the “Heart of the Parks” because of its proximity to several state parks.
-This offers retirees plenty of natural beauty and outdoor activities.
+This offers plenty of natural beauty and outdoor activities for those who enjoy the great outdoors.

 12. Carrollton, Kentucky